 Pivot your decision around the processor, since upgrading this later, even with a used part, will likely cost about as much as a fully-loaded machine.

-Second generation Core chips are, at the time of writing, the most common on the market, and perfectly viable as the heart of a PC that hinges primarily on its GPU; if you can spare a little extra for a third- or even fourth-generation processor, you won't regret it.
+Seventh-generation Core chips are the most affordable on the market right now, and perfectly viable as the heart of a PC that hinges primarily on its GPU; if you can spare a little extra for an 8th-generation processor, you won't regret it.

-If you can find a machine with 8GB of RAM preinstalled rather than 4GB, you'll save a little hassle later on, although the 1600MHz DDR3 that the majority of these machines use is readily available second hand.
+If you can find a machine with 16GB of RAM preinstalled rather than 8GB, you'll save a little hassle later on, although the 1600MHz DDR3 that the majority of these machines use is readily available second hand.
 Look specifically for a PC with a genuine Windows install, and the COA sticker on the case; that can often have just as much value as the hardware itself.

 Flipping that dull office PC into Beast Mode hinges on two components in particular, and we'd highly recommend buying both of these new.